 The school feels incredibly let down.
 I have visited it a number of times.
 I was there recently with Deputy Micheál Martin to meet the parents' action group, the students and Brian Bergin.
 Deputy Martin was shocked by what he witnessed.

 The situation is unfortunate and was exacerbated by a legal case that was initiated through the pre-tendering process in November 2018 and only finished this year.
 This created very significant concerns about the delays in commencing the new school building, and we need some reassurance in this regard.
 At the end of April we learned that the pre-qualification tendering had been advertised once again.
 The closing date for tendering requests is Monday, 27 May, and the process can take 18 months to complete fully.
-This could mean that the school will be completed by mid 2021.
-However, I was looking at the school's website earlier and I saw that a commitment had been made by a previous Minister for Education in 2013 that the school would be completed by 2015.
+This could mean that the school will be completed by mid-2021.
+However, I was looking at the school's website earlier and I saw that a commitment had been made by a previous Minister for Education and Skills in 2013 that the school would be completed by 2015.
 If the current tendering is successful, though, we are looking at mid 2021.
 I will go into a separate issue, the lease and the acquisition of land, in my supplementary contribution.

 I appreciate that the Minister of State is not a Minister in the Department of Education and Skills but I want to know when we will have a completion date for this school.
 I hope she can give us some information or some news in this regard.